Mic92/radicle-sync/README.md

-# Mirror to Radicle
+# Radicle Sync

-A GitHub Action that mirrors your code to the Radicle peer-to-peer code hosting network.
+A GitHub Action that bidirectionally syncs your code with the Radicle peer-to-peer code hosting network.

 ## Features